ehuang47/InboxCleaner/README.md

 ## Features

-As of 9/20/2023, InboxCleaner supports the following features:
+As of 9/26/2023, InboxCleaner supports the following features:

-- `Sync Now` is a button that will begin gathering the subscribed emails from your inbox.
-- `Reset` is the clickable 'instructions' paragraph that will empty the browser storage of all email data.
+- `Sync Now`: click this button to start parsing your mailbox for all email subscriptions (restricted to most recent 2500 emails due to quota limits).
+- `Reset`: click this button to empty the browser's cached email subscriptions.
-- `Unsubscribe` is the clickable text that navigates you to the url where you can submit the unsubscription form.
+- `Unsubscribe`: click this to navigate to the url where you can submit the unsubscription form.
-- Clicking the sender/email address will automatically search for all their messages, allowing you to view them individually.
+- Click the sender email address to search and view all threads that they've sent.
+- Use the checkboxes and/or the trash icon to remove individual subscriptions.
+- `Trash X threads`: click this button to delete all threads from this sender.

 ## Other